 7. Use caution when lactating, pregnant or when trying to become pregnant.
 Consult a physician before use.

 8. Keep essential oils away from the eyes, mucous membranes and other sensitive areas.

 9. Essential oils are highly flammable substances and should be kept away from direct contact with flames.

 10. When mixing and diluting pure essential oils be sure the room has good ventilation.

 11. Do not use essential oils internally unless properly trained in the safety issues of doing so.

-1. If essential oil droplets accidentally get into the eye or eyes, a cotton cloth or something similar should be imbued with a fatty oil, such as olive or sesame, and carefully swiped over the closed lid.
-Then immediately flush the eyes with cool water.
+1. If essential oil drops get into the eyes, a cotton cloth should be generously saturated with a vegetable oil like olive or sesame oil, and carefully wiped over closed eyelid.
+Then flush the eye with cool water.

-2. If an essential oil causes dermal irritation, apply a small amount of vegetable oil or cream to the area affected and discontinue use of essential oil or product that has caused dermal irritation.
+2. If an essential oil causes dermal irritation, apply a small amount of carrier oil or lotion to the affected area right away.
+Immediately discontinue use of essential oil that caused dermal irritation.

-3. If a child appears to have drunk several spoonfuls of essential oil, contact the nearest poison control unit often listed in the front of a telephone directory.
-Keep the bottle for identification and encourage the child to drink whole or 2% milk.
-Do not try to induce vomiting.
+3. If a child appears to have ingested an essential oil, contact the nearest poison control unit at once.
+Keep the bottle for correct identification and do not try to induce vomiting.
+Instead, have the child drink whole or 2% milk.